A Day At Okinawa Churaumi Aquarium

 CONTRIBUTED BY MARISSA MATSUZAKI

 We may speak different languages, but the name’Nemo’ is universal.
-I found this to be true when I first visited Ocean Expo Park’s Churuami Acquarium.
-We returned to this oceanic wonderland several times during our three year tour and it is no less true today than it was three years ago.
+I found this to be true when I first visited Ocean Expo Park’s Churuami Aquarium.
+We returned to this oceanic wonderland several times during our three-year tour and it is no less true today than it was three years ago.

-Next you must get your hands wet because there is a petting area where you can touch sea cucumbers and star fish.
+Next, you must get your hands wet because there is a petting area where you can touch sea cucumbers and starfish.
 It is nice to know which creatures are harmless when you are out playing in the ocean.
-The little ones will delight in this activity and there are plenty of sinks to wash up afterwards.
+The little ones will delight in this activity and there are plenty of sinks to wash up afterward.

 As you meander through the halls to new tanks you’ll discover differing ocean habitats with differing levels of light.
 You are now going to see the kinds of sea life that thrive in deeper darker waters.
 We also enjoyed seeing what swims among the mangroves.
 You’ll then see smaller tanks with various sea creatures including clown fish hiding in the anemone.
 I always delighted to hear American and Japanese children exclaim, “Nemo!”

 Finish this gorgeous tour on a high note with the Whale Shark Exhibit—floor to ceiling for an expanse of two stories the whale sharks, manta rays, and their companions delight guests in an observation area as well as a dine-in restaurant.
 When it is all said and done, you’ll exit through the gift shop where you can pick up your souvenir photo as well as any other treasures you may want to purchase.

 So remember, when you go to the aquarium, plan on:

 - Taking lots of pictures